hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

-Now, it is half way done.
-Move your eyes to the Kubernetes tenant management GUI.
-In the `Service endpoints` tab, you can see the access point is not yet mapped to HPE Ezmeral Container Platform Gateway.
+At this point, you are half way done.
+Now, move to the Kubernetes tenant management GUI (shown in the image below).
+In the `Service endpoints` tab, you can see that the access point is not yet mapped to HPE Ezmeral Runtime Gateway.